Turkish vegetarian cuisine

 5. Çılbır (Turkish Poached Eggs)

 For a protein-rich breakfast or brunch option, Çılbır is a must-try.
-This dish consists of poached eggs served on a bed of creamy yogurt, drizzled with melted butter and paprika.
-It’s a simple yet indulgent way to start your day with a healthy dose of protein and healthy fats.
+Therefore, this dish consists of poached eggs served on a bed of creamy yogurt, drizzled with melted butter and paprika.
+In addition, it’s a simple yet indulgent way to start your day with a healthy dose of protein and healthy fats.

 Adapting Turkish Vegetarian Dishes for Every Diet

-– **Gluten-Free:** For those avoiding gluten, dishes like Imam Bayildi and Zeytinyağlı Yaprak Sarma are excellent options.
-Kisir can be made gluten-free by substituting bulgur with quinoa.
+Gluten-Free: For those avoiding gluten, dishes like Imam Bayildi and Zeytinyağlı Yaprak Sarma are excellent options.

 Conclusion